Skip to content

 Figure 3-1 Linear and non-linear data structures

-3.1.2 Physical structure: contiguous and dispersed
+3.1.2 Physical Structure: Contiguous and Dispersed

-Memory stick, memory spaces, memory addresses
+Memory stick, memory space, memory address

 Tip